-Do I Want to Be a Child Care Director?
+Should I Become a Child Care Director?

-|Degree Field||Early childhood education|
+|Degree Field(s)||Early childhood education|

-|Key Skills||Communication, leadership, people skills|
+|Key Skills||Communication, leadership, and interpersonal skills|

-Step 1: Get an Postsecondary Education
+Step 1: Get a Postsecondary Education

 Educational requirements for a child care director often depend on whether the day care center is a privately funded facility or a publicly funded preschool.
 Public preschool directors are usually required to hold a bachelor's degree, although that requirement may vary from state to state.
-Often, only a high school diploma is required for directors who oversee private day care programs; however, many states and employers require some postsecondary education in preschool education.
+Often, only a high school diploma is required for directors who oversee private day care programs.
+However, many states and employers require some postsecondary education in preschool education.

-- Student teach.
+Take the opportunity to work as a student teacher.
 Many early childhood education degree programs require students to work with an experienced teacher in an elementary classroom.
 This gives students the chance to apply what they have learned in the classroom to real-life situations.

 Step 2: Gain Work Experience